ChrisMcKee1/power-platform-pcf/PCF/DatasetToExcel/README.md

 - Columns order based on selected fields in fields property
 - Loading indicator
 - customizable button (color,fill,font color,font size, border radius,border color)
+- Selected Columns to filter DataSet down to only the columns you care about.

 **_Dataset to excel_** custom control is a pcf code compoent to export ant dataset within microsoft powerapps to excel file as simple as dealing with powerapps standard gallery